skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+- yes, I add a version of this work in this way -- I do this labour as a thought experiment and to implicate myself (can also given examples of when I've done this previously)
+- possible to add discussion about [[art practices explicitly become epistemic things]] -- and the argument I make there about Borgdorff and JAR
+- offer to 'write about my practice'; this is what we do in practice-research. the various journals dedicated to practice-research are filled with practitioners in their bubble attempting to convince us of the value of their work.
+No, not convince us (that would be more palatable), rather, expect us to recognise the value of their work.
+Noting just how much this diverges from Strand's claim that [[I am a collaboration]] (see backlinks in that note for extended thinking on individuation/individualism)
+- see [[Steyerl on specificity and singularity]] of epistemic claims.
+- other examples: Freeman book (?), JAR (take random issue), CHOR (of which I'm co-editor).
+- I'm guilty.
+- perhaps more guilty given the unsurprising focus of dance practices on the body.
+I've even started calling them body-based practices as my curiosity has stretched away from codified dance practices (including improvisation). -- extracted most of my notes on this to [[the body in artistic research]] but I wonder if it can be included very briefly.
+That pull is strong.

+Implications of the ad hoc nature: for rigour (can be rigorously ad hoc), the nature of the framing, key thing is that is tendrical.
+Multiple surfaces, many many possibilities to frame as research.

+- perhaps inherent is not the right word -- both scenarios are constructions.
+If not 'inherent' and 'invasive' then what?
+I suspect they are still useful -- but it's a different question from what is there?
+And what if one of the practices was reading 'philosophy', does that make it inherent (akin to reading graphic novels)?

+- is it possible to imagine that the less written context required, the more a project can tend towards post hoc?

+- is Trimingham's statement different from the ecosystem/bubble I am hinting at?
+My hunch is that the bubble is a sub-set of her thinking.

 - purpose is not to provide a written (extrinsic) account of the process or outcomes.
 To use it to dig into the various ways I might approach its context.
 Not quite right -- because some of the [[list of possible contexts for children of the soil]] would likely end as post-hoc (extrinsic) renderings
 - lines are blurry -- slippage between 'output' and 'context' (very common in JAR and perhaps JER?) -- or what the PRAG report terms the 'practice' and the 'narrative'?